Freeman Foundation Scholarship For East Asia Internships

 Eligible Internship Programs in East or Southeast Asia

-• Architecture Internships in Asia (MArch students, 5th Year)
+- Architecture Internships in Asia (M.Arch students, 5th Year)

-• ISA Seoul Summer Internships (all majors)
+- WorldStrides Summer Internships in Vietnam (all majors)

-• Teaching English in South Korea (Education, East Asian Languages & Cultures, Linguistics majors with an interest in the teaching profession)
+- Teaching English in South Korea (Education, East Asian Languages & Cultures, Linguistics majors with an interest in the teaching profession)

-• Individualized Placements: Students may work with their KU academic department or a specific faculty member to identify an internship opportunity abroad and the associated KU credit to be earned for this experience.
+- Individualized Placements: Students may work with their KU academic department or a specific faculty member to identify an internship opportunity abroad and the associated KU credit to be earned for this experience.

 Eligibility